-The individual departments in the university have Alumni Associations.
+The individual departments in the university have alumni Associations.
 The alumni associations contribute to the development of the university.

 - The Alumni Associations function to promote a close network for bridging the gap between students and the proficient alumni.

-- Conducting career guidance
+- Conducting career guidance.

-- Conducting group discussions
+- Conducting group discussions.

-- Giving special lectures
+- Giving special lectures.

-- Assisting in industrial visits motivating students by giving prizes to the outstanding students
+- Assisting in industrial visits motivating students by giving prizes to the outstanding students.

-- Conduct of annual general body meeting and reunion meets of different batch of students. - 6.12 Activities and support from the Parent Teacher Association
+6.12 Activities and support from the Parent - Teacher Association

-Problems related to the attendance and progress will be discussed and the students will be counselled.
+Problems related to the attendance and progress will be Discussed and the students will be counselled.